joao-vbs/joao-vbs/README.md

   Hi 👋, I'm JOAO!
 A passionate BUSINESS MANAGEMENT CONSULTANT and DATA SCIENCE student from Spain/Brazil.

   - ⚡Senior Business Management Consultant with extensive international experience and in various sectors.

+  - 👨‍🎓Executive Master in Management, ESADE Business School.

-  - 🌱 I’m currently studying Data Science and Computer Science at LE WAGON
+  - 🌱 I’m currently studying Data Science at LE WAGON

   - 🔭 I am looking for my first job opportunity in Data Science.
 My dream is to one day help large companies achieve exceptional results in all areas with AI and Machine Learning.
 </p>